 Any navy is most widely known for its ships and submarines, but the world sees the strength of the United States displayed throughout the seven seas with nuclear aircraft carriers the size of three football fields, guided missile cruisers, destroyers, and frigates.
 The projection of power is what the United States Navy brings to the Department of Defense.
 The "Surface Fleet" is run by Surface Warfare Officers (SWO).

 SWOs are typically responsible for more than 300 people and millions of dollars of complex equipment during their initial tour.
 Many of the skills and much of the knowledge they acquired in college are put to immediate use.
 Once commissioned a Naval officer, educational opportunities from technical training to postgraduate school are available to further professional growth.
 Promotions are regular and based upon performance and time in rank.

 Surface Warfare Officers must be at least 19 and less than 29 at the time of commission.
 However, waivers up to 2 yrs for prior Active Duty service is allowed.
-However, officers must posses a Bachelor's Degree with two semesters of semesters of calculus and calculus-based physics required.
+However, officers must possess a Bachelor's Degree with two semesters of calculus and calculus-based physics required.
 Receiving a college education and commission before the age of 22 is rare.

 Surface Warfare Officers are made through three main programs:

 Officer Candidate School (OCS), Naval Reserve Officer Training Corps (NROTC), and the United States Naval Academy (USNA).
 Once you receive your commission through one of the three programs, you will attend the Surface Warfare Officers School Division Officer Course (SWOSDOC) and onto your ship where you will begin your Division Officer (DIVO) tour.
 SWOSDOC is designed to provide the tools needed for a successful first sea assignment.
 After completing the SWOSDOC Core, you will be sent to a specialty school for instruction focused on the requirements of your first job.